 We get our contractors to spray weed grasses and other tenacious and scrambling weeds, such as Smilax, Blackberry and Bridal Creeper, wherever large weed masses exist.

 Once weeds are removed, we plant a diversity of indigenous plants raised from local seed to complement the structure of the relevant EVC (Ecological Vegetation Class), ranging from lower storey grasses, sedges and shrubs to upper storey small and large tree species.

 Before summer, we spread truckloads of mulch to preserve water in the ground for new plants and reduce weed reinfestation.
 Working bees revisit new plantings periodically to remove new weeds, or provide other support (such as guards) as plants grow.

-In recent years, BERG’s work has extended beyond the Estuary Reserves to include the Mt Martha foreshore from the north to the south car park.
-The aim is to improve the diversity of the foreshore vegetation, and restore the threatened Coast Banksia Woodland, a vital part of the local ecology.
+Our work has now extended beyond the Estuary Reserves to include the Mt Martha foreshore, from the north to the south car park.
+Our aim is to improve the diversity of the foreshore vegetation, and restore the threatened Coast Banksia Woodland, which is a vital part of the local ecology.

 We also have a series of nesting boxes throughout the reserves to provide habitat for a variety of indigenous ‘hollow-dependant’ fauna such as sugar gliders, microbats, antechinus, possums and a variety of birds eg parrots and Kookaburras.